 (b) a finding to that effect by the Joint Standing Committee on Intelligence; and

-(c) the adoption by the National Assembly of a resolution calling for that member’s removal as member from the Classification Review Panel.
+(c) the adoption by Parliament of a resolution calling for that member’s removal as member from the Classification Review Panel.

-(2) A resolution of the National Assembly concerning the removal of a member from the Classification Review Panel must be adopted with a supporting vote of a majority of the members of the Assembly.
+(2) A resolution of the National Assembly concerning the removal of a member from the Classification Review Panel must be adopted with a supporting vote of a majority of the members of the Assembly and five provinces in the NCOP.

 (3) The Minister—

-(a) may suspend a member from the Classification Review Panel at any time after the start of the proceedings of a committee of the National Assembly for the removal of that person; and
+(a) may suspend a member from the Classification Review Panel at any time after the start of the proceedings of a committee of Parliament or the Joint Standing Committee on Intelligence for the removal of that person; and

-(b) must remove a person from office upon adoption by the National Assembly of the resolution calling for that person’s removal.
+(b) must remove a person from office upon adoption by Parliament of the resolution calling for that person’s removal.

 (4) A member ceases to be a member of the Classification Review Panel if that member—